Special to The Standard

 DAN CEARNS The Standard

-ConHowever, the Chiefs scored twice in the second period, and the game was tied after 40 minutes of play.
+Little Britain scored twice more in the second period, including a power play goal, and held a 3-0 lead after 40 minutes of play.

 TARA FREW Special to The Standard